Ready to say goodbye to debt for good? Learn More

 • Negotiating or settling the debt

-• Ignoring the debt (while this is technically an option, this is not recommended
+• Ignoring the debt (though this can have consequences and is usually not recommended)

 Option 1: Dispute the Debt

-If you disagree with the amount the debt collector has indicated on your debt validation letter — or other details outlined in the letter — it’s your right to dispute the debt
+If you disagree with the amount the CBE Group has indicated on your debt validation letter — or other details outlined in the letter — it’s your right to dispute the debt.
+The validation letter should include instructions on how to do this.

-Under the Fair Credit Reporting Act (FCRA), you have the right to a free copy of your credit report from each of the three major credit bureaus once every 12 months.
-The three major credit bureaus are Experian, Equifax, and TransUnion.
+🧾 Under the Fair Credit Reporting Act (FCRA), you're entitled to a free copy of your credit report from each of the three major credit bureaus — Equifax, Experian, and TransUnion — every week at AnnualCreditReport.com.

 Option 2: Negotiate the Debt and Make a Settlement Offer

-If you can't pay the total debt upfront (which is the case for many people), you may consider negotiating a debt settlement to pay less than the full amount owed.
+If you can’t afford to pay the total debt up front (which is true for many people), you may want to consider negotiating a debt settlement.
+This means offering to pay a portion of the total balance in exchange for the rest being forgiven.

 Collectors often accept settlements ranging from 40% to 60% of the original amount owed.
 You can initiate discussions with a lower percentage, even starting as low as 25%, but be open to meeting at around 50%.
-Showing your willingness to negotiate may help you get a lower percentage.
-Read Upsolve’s Guide to Beating CBE Group LLC to learn more about negotiating a successful settlement.
+Being flexible and showing a genuine interest in resolving the debt can help you land on a number that works for both sides.

 What Happens if I Ignore CBE Group?